 Predictive analytics is a field of statistics and data analysis that uses data modeling to predict future outcomes.
 By identifying trends and patterns in past and current data and understanding data relationships, analysts can create models today that can be used to predict the impact of various strategies and decisions in the future.

-The course starts with outlining on the strategy of the single business unit, namely the single business firm and a single business in the context of the diversified firm.
-It deals with the shaping and the execution of strategic moves and the strategic management of businesses in changing, competitive and uncertain environments.
-It treats the issues of business strategies from the firm's top management perspective with an aim of building up a sustainable competitive advantage.
-Then the course moves on to deal with growth strategies, focusing on the strategic management of complex firms, those that follow business diversification ("multi-business"), those that operate in a number of countries and geographic areas ("international") and those that combine the two directions.
-Looking at both, the multi-business and the multi-locations firms, the course identifies the generic strategy-structure-management-control clusters, evaluates their performance, and assesses their potential to create sustained competitive advantage.
+The flood of data and analytics methods has created pressure to 'know more' before making decisions.
+At the same time, the pace of business continues to accelerate toward the speed of light.
+This course starts with outlining the strategy of the single business unit, namely the single business firm and a single business in the context of the diversified firm.
+It deals with the shaping and the execution of strategic moves in the age of big data and the strategic management of businesses in changing, competitive and uncertain but more and more data-driven environments.
+It treats the issues of business strategies from the firm's top management perspective with an aim of building up a sustainable competitive advantage through the use of data and the integration of data science in the companies DNA.

 Companies are currently spending millions of dollars on data-gathering initiatives, but few are successfully capitalizing on all this data to generate revenue and increase profit.
 Converting data into increased business performance requires the ability to extract insights from data through analytics.
 Marketing analytics is the practice of measuring, managing and analyzing marketing performance to maximize its effectiveness and optimize return on investment (ROI) of marketing efforts.
 With a profound understanding of marketing analytics, marketers will be more efficient and will improve the performance of their marketing actions and minimize wasted marketing dollars.

-In this course participants will learn state-of-the-art models and analytical approaches for a better understanding of consumers, customers, markets and competitors as well as increasing efficiency of marketing actions and enhancing competitive advantage.
-By the end of the course, participants will be able to make sense of the information and knowledge available and create marketing strategy and programs based on both analytical arguments and quantitative metrics.
-Via cases and real-life applications, participants will
+In this course you will learn state-of-the-art models and analytical approaches for a better understanding of consumers, customers, markets and competitors as well as increasing efficiency of marketing actions and enhancing competitive advantage.
+By the end of the course, you will be able to make sense of the information and knowledge available and create marketing strategy and programs based on both analytical arguments and quantitative metrics.
+Via cases and real-life applications, you will

+From research to modeling to forecasting, every aspect of finance is more driven by data and analytics than ever before.
 Data science, and in particular statistical and mathematical methods, is now part of most financial activities and is changing the financial services industry inexorably.
-In this course, participants will learn the methodological tools to use Big Data as a lender for faster and better credit decisions or as a trader for data analysis to maximize portfolio returns.
+This course will help you gain the foundational knowledge of data analytics in finance and apply them to create a framework for financial strategies that meet the needs of your company.
+From fine-tuning customer sales to assessing corporate credit risk, you'll learn to apply the analytics principles that enable informed decision making in this growing industry.
+In this course, you will learn the methodological tools to use Big Data as a lender for faster and better credit decisions or as a trader for data analysis to maximize portfolio returns.

 Supply chain management is among the areas in which analytical methods have a particularly high impact.
 It is concerned with all activities aimed at satisfying customer demand.
 As such, it is paramount to the creation of business value.
 Notable complexities arise from manifold interdependencies between supply chain processes, resulting in intricate trade-offs, and from the interplay between different supply chain members, each having their own objectives.
 Supply chain analytics provides powerful levers to counter these challenges, resulting in better decisions and, ultimately, maximized performance.

-The objective of this course is to offer students the ability to understand, propose, critically analyze, and influence innovations in the field of blockchain technologies and blockchain-based systems.
-The ultimate goal of the course is to train the students to be able to take the correct managerial decisions when analyzing and/or developing blockchain systems.
+The objective of this course is to offer you the ability to understand, propose, critically analyze, and influence innovations in the field of blockchain technologies and blockchain-based systems.
+The ultimate goal of the course is to train you to be able to take the correct managerial decisions when analyzing and/or developing fintech and blockchain systems.

 The course is divided in four parts: